Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 - **Robot:** The robot model to use.
 We recommend using the "KitBot" model for devices with limited graphical performance.
 To add a custom field or robot model, see ["Custom Assets"](/docs/CUSTOM-ASSETS.md).
 - **Units:** The linear and angular units of the provided fields.
 Meters, inches, radians, and degrees are supported.
 The rotations units do no affect 3D poses.

 The 3D field also supports an "efficiency" mode, which optionally reduces the framerate and resolution when enabled from the AdvantageScope preferences.
 Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
-(Windows/Linux) or "AdvantageScope" > "Preferences..." (macOS).
+(Windows/Linux) or "AdvantageScope" > "Settings..." (macOS).
 The available options for the "3D Mode" are:

 - **Prioritize quality:** Always render at the screen's native resolution and framerate.
 - **Prioritize efficiency:** Always lower the framerate and resolution to reduce battery consumption and provide more consistent performance on low-end devices.